 Description.
-This work shall consist of placing HMA Surface Course, except that these materials shall be placed using a material transfer device.
+This work shall consist of placing HMA binder and surface course mixtures according to Section 406 of the Standard Specifications, except that these materials shall be placed using a material transfer device.

 Materials and Equipment.
 The material transfer device shall have a minimum surge capacity of 15 tons (13.5 metric tons), shall be self-propelled and capable of moving independent of the paver, and shall be equipped with the following: